 Celebrate Achievements Both Big & Small

-When you have a remote group of workers, it is somewhat harder for your remote workers to feel like they are apart of the business and are actually making a difference.
-So, celebrating their individual wins and wins as a whole, by acknowledging the hard work they are doing, will allow them to not only feel like they are doing a good job, but it will also help them to see the bigger picture.
+When you are working with a remote group of workers, it is somewhat harder for them to feel like they are apart of the business and are actually making a difference.
+So, celebrating their individual wins and wins as a whole, by acknowledging the hard work they are doing, will allow them to not only feel like they are doing well, but it will also help them to see the bigger picture.

 Seeing the Bigger Picture